The Industrial Pumps and Valves Case

 The former millwright and his wife initially sued 13 companies that manufacture asbestos pumps and valves, but eight of those cases were eventually dismissed because the products could not be linked to the plants where the man worked.
 Our client entered into confidential settlements with two of the five remaining companies, and took the other three remaining firms — Byron Jackson, Crane Co. and Durco — to trial in the Richland County Court of Common Pleas.

-In court, we argued that the defendants had long known that their valves and pumps contained hazardous asbestos materials, yet they took no steps to make their products safer.
+In court, our experienced personal injury lawyers at Kassel McVey argued that the defendants had long known that their valves and pumps contained hazardous asbestos materials, yet they took no steps to make their products safer.
 Also, none of the companies issued warnings to our client or other workers about the dangers of the asbestos in their products.
 As a result, our client did not know he needed to protect himself while working with these valves and pumps.

 The jury in the case awarded our client a total of $37 million in actual and punitive damages.
 They also gave his wife $1 million for her loss of consortium claim, based on the removal of one of her husband’s testicles in an attempt to keep the cancer from spreading.